SlideMeister . . . .

 I don't read music, but what I remember about basics I heard in elementary school is: the first thing music lessons address is timing, and until the student gets that ingrained the teacher stays on the subject.
 In contrast, without the timing discipline as a foundation, the first thing the new self taught harmonica player wants to hear is a melody that sounds like a particular number he/she wants to learn.
 With no teacher there to "wrap knuckles" when they miss or add a beat, the student's timing is way down on the "musical important stuff" list.

 All the important stuff in life is built of some sort of foundation.
 For music, "timing" is as basic a foundation, as the one under your house.
 No matter how big and fancy your house gets; it's never going to be better than that "un-glamorous" part, buried under the ground that no one sees, and is so difficult and expensive to fix after the house is built.
-That's why you see old guys in the lobbies at conventions or on you-tube, playing thousand dollar (plus) Chromatics with bad timing.
+That's why you see old guys in the lobbies at conventions or on you-tube, playing thousand dollar (plus) Chromatics with criminally bad timing.

 Amen or "Oh me!"